Skip to main content

 A balance scale

-• Invested to support First Nations women's safety through the development of a standalone First Nations National Plan for Family Safety, and by providing over $200 million for a range of initiatives to address family safety and to Close the Gap.
-This includes for cultural healing services, to support National Family Violence Prevention Legal Service providers, to address safety and early intervention initiatives for First Nations Australians in Central Australia, to enable place-based initiatives in regional and remote Central Australia, and to fund Aboriginal and Torres Strait Islander Legal Service.
+• Invested to support Aboriginal and Torres Strait Islander women's safety through the development of a standalone National Aboriginal and Torres Strait Islander Family Safety Plan, and by providing over $200 million for a range of initiatives to address family safety and to Close the Gap.
+This includes for cultural healing services, to support National Family Violence Prevention Legal Service providers, to address safety and early intervention initiatives for Aboriginal and Torres Strait Islander peoples in Central Australia, to enable place-based initiatives in regional and remote Central Australia, and to fund Aboriginal and Torres Strait Islander Legal Service.

 • Taken action to improve consent and support respectful relationships, including investing in consent and respectful relationships education, social media resources for young people on consent and community-led sexual violence prevention pilots and releasing the Commonwealth Consent Policy Framework.